mwzero/katacoda/dockerly/intro.md

 Containers in the target environment are run from images.

-## Which advantes?
+>Which advantages?

+- Deployment:
-The installation is faster and safe because the software is distribuited via containers whicj already contain all the dependencies.
+    - faster and safe;  the software is distribuited via containers which already contain all the dependencies and is not possible to modify it
+    - execution everywhere: the Docker containers are executable everywhere such as developer laptop, data center on-premise and obviously in cloud

-The isolation allow us to execute many containers parallel on a given system.
+- Isolation: each container is isolated from the other; This allows to execute many containers in parallel on a given system.

 # Core Components

-Docker is composed by
+Docker is composed by:
+- Docker Engine
-     Docker Engine,
+- Docker Daemon
+- Images and Containers
-     Docker Containers,
+- Docker Client
-     Docker images,
+- Docker Registries
-     Docker Client, Docker daemon etc. Let discuss the components of the Docker.

 ## Docker Engine
 The Docker engine is a part of Docker which create and run the Docker containers.
 The docker container is a live running instance of a docker image.
 Docker Engine is a client-server based application with following components